lucblassel/lucblassel.hugo/content/posts/advent-of-code.md

 $$
 {{</longmath>}}

-Now we can assume that R divided by n is probably small if the dataset is well distributed.
+Now we can assume that R divided by n is probably small if the dataset is well distributed [^1].
 So our optimal value will be close to the mean of our crab positions:

 $$
 \theta^* \approx \frac{1}{n}\sum_{i=1}^n x_i